FNNDSC/oxidicom/CUSTOM_SPEC.md

 "unknown" will be registered in any case of error, e.g.

-- `oxidicom` was not configured with `CHRIS_PACS_ADDRESS` so it does not know how to contact the PACS
+- `oxidicom` was not configured with `OXIDICOM_PACS_ADDRESS` so it does not know how to contact the PACS
 - The PACS did not return a value
 - The PACS returned an invalid value